me-neeraj1455/TA-JS-methods-TJaaad/block-BJaadq/code/instructions.md

 - 2. Write a function called `peopleByHouses` which counts the total number of people in different houses in the `got` variable defined in `data.js` file.

-- 3. Write a function called `everyone` which returns a array of names of all the people in `got` variable.
+- 3. Write a function called `everyone` which  a array of names of all the people in `got` variable.

 - 4. Write a function called `nameWithS` which returns a array of names of all the people in `got` variable whose name includes `s` or `S`.